Banks – funding a huge problem

 The coal and gas industry is threatening our farms, water resources, health, the environment and natural icons like the Great Barrier Reef.
 It is also jeopardising our chances of keeping global warming to within manageable limits.

 The big banks are custodians of the majority of Australians’ money.
 They need to be held accountable for how it is used.
+Click on the logos of each of the big four banks below to find out more about their lending to fossil fuels, and take action to stop it.

 Where does your bank stand?